coryrwest/cookieme/README.md

 # Cookie Me Subway

+### On hold because Subway changed the survey page.

 Simple ReactJS app to automatically submit feedback to tellsubway.com for a free cookie.

 I do this often enough that it is annoying and prompted me to make this app.